Beefster09/table-lang/design.md

 ## Semicolons

 This language does not use semicolons to terminate or separate statements.
-To make line continuations less error-prone, a backslash followed by any number of non-printable characters then a newline is treated as a line continuation.
+To make line continuations less error-prone, a backslash followed by any number of whitespace characters then a newline is treated as a line continuation.
 Additionally, when inside parentheses or square brackets, newlines are ignored.